Andrew Vaughn Preview, Player Props: White Sox vs. Royals

 Andrew Vaughn At The Plate

-- In 13.4% of his games this year, he has gone deep, and 3.3% of his trips to the plate.
+- In 14.1% of his games this season, he has gone deep, and 3.4% of his trips to the plate.

-- In 36.2% of his games this season, Vaughn has had at least one RBI.
-He's picked up more than one in 12.6% and driven in three or more of his team's runs in six contests.

-- He has scored in 49 of 127 games this season, and more than once 5 times.
+- He has scored in 50 games this year (39.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.